aws/aws-sdk-php/docs/glossary.rst

     Client objects are used to execute operations for a service.
 Each service that is supported in the SDK has a corresponding client object.
 Client objects have methods that correspond one-to-one with the service operations.
-    See the :doc:`basic usage guide <basic-usage>` for details on how to create and use client objects.
+    See the :doc:`basic usage guide </getting-started/basic-usage>` for details on how to create and use client objects.

 API Version
     Services have one or more API versions, and which version you are using